anki-xyz/pipra/README.md

 To try out the ```PiPrA``` tool, simple close the **Open File** dialog, to get some dummy data.

+# How to get PiPrA

+    > pip install pipra

+And then you can execute it by just writing

+    > pipra

 # Dependencies

 - PyQt5 (in Anaconda)